feelsuegood/gpt-assistants-fullstack/README.md

   Generate multiple-choice quizzes from uploaded files or Wikipedia articles.
   Test your knowledge interactively and get instant feedback.

+- **SiteGPT** 📝:
+  Ask anything about a website — SiteGPT loads the site's sitemap, extracts the content, and answers your questions accurately.

+- **MeetingGPT** 📝:
+  Upload a video and instantly get a transcript, a summary, and a chatbot to answer your questions.

 - **Extensible** 🧩:
-  Easily add new GPT-powered tools (e.g., SiteGPT, MeetingGPT, InvestorGPT) by creating new Streamlit pages.
+  Easily add new GPT-powered tools (e.g., InvestorGPT) by creating new Streamlit pages.

 ---